-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 “The supply from the Nord Pool Spot Exchange is secure and reliable.
 Estonia has been having an excess of local electricity, so we are good with what we have,” Jankauskas told bne IntelliNews.

-When referred to the interconnections linking Belarus and Lithuania, the former VKEKK chief called the question “complicated”.
+When asked about the interconnections linking Belarus and Lithuania, the former VKEKK chief called the question “complicated”.

 “I reckon Lithuania, still in the Moscow-controlled BRELL system, is bound with contractual obligations.
 You cannot just sever them without paying a price for that,” Jankauskas pondered.